matrix-org/matrix-spec-proposals/proposals/3283-enable_set_displayname-capabilities.md

-# MSC3283: Expose enable_set_displayname in capabilities response
+# MSC3283: Expose enable_set_displayname, enable_set_avatar_url and enable_3pid_changes in capabilities response

-Some home servers like Synapse can be configured to enable_set_displayname: false.
+Some home servers like [Synapse](https://github.com/matrix-org/synapse/blob/756fd513dfaebddd28bf783eafa95b4505ce8745/docs/sample_config.yaml#L1207) can be configured to enable_set_displayname: false, enable_set_avatar_url: false or enable_3pid_changes: false.
 To enable clients to handle that gracefully in the UI this setting should be exposed.

 ## Proposal